daattali/beautiful-jekyll/_posts/2021-03-03-3-steps-to-start-tackling-your-digital-clutter.md

 comments: true
 show-avatar: true
 title: 3 Steps to Start Tackling Your Digital Clutter
-description: " + a free digital decluttering challenge and checklist"
+description: Start tackling your digital clutter today with 3 simple steps you can follow.
-subtitle: Start tackling your digital clutter today with 3 simple steps you can follow.
+subtitle: "+ a free digital decluttering challenge + checklist "
 share-img: ''
 redirect_from: []